 "Sure...time of death, 3:44 AM."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Sam-TenThirtyOneWrite a Review